waffle-iron/oxd-python/README.md

 ## Using the Library in your website

+> You are on the `v2.4.2` branch of `oxd-python`.
+Download the zip of this version only IF you are using `gluu-oxd-server` version 2.4.2.
+Otherwise switch the branch of matching version as your `gluu-oxd-server` installation and then download the zip.

 [oxD RP](http://ox.gluu.org/doku.php?id=oxd:rp) has complete information about the Code Authorization flow and the various details about oxD RP configuration.
 This document provides only documentation about the oxd-python library.

 ### Prerequisites